Our Singers

 Soprano

-Victoria is an avid vocalist who has been performing since she was 9.
+Victoria has been performing since she was 9.
 She got her start in the choral world with the Seattle Girls Choir and has gone on to work with numerous groups around Seattle, the UW, and Hawaii, including a stint as lead singer of the cover band, Death Pepper.
-When she's not gracing the stage, Victoria owns and operates Champion Party Supply in Seattle.
+When not on stage, Victoria owns and operates Champion Party Supply in Seattle.

 Soprano